Whipperley Infant Academy School

 P.E:

-Children should come to school wearing their PE kit on Tuesday's.
+Children should come to school wearing their PE kit on Tuesday's and Wednesday's.

 Their P.E kit includes: